 If you purchase items on credit knowing that you won't pay the bill, it's considered fraud.
 Debts obtained through fraud are not dischargeable in bankruptcy.
 There are different types of fraud in bankruptcy, and what the creditor must prove is easier depending on the circumstances.

-When these purchases are not for luxury items or were made more than 90 days before the bankruptcy filing, the creditor has to prove to the court that there was no intent to pay at the time the purchase was made.
-This is a difficult burden of proof because the creditor has to show subjective intent and not just an inability to pay.
+When these purchases aren't for luxury items or were made more than 90 days before the bankruptcy filing, the creditor has to prove to the court that the purchaser didn't intend to pay when the purchase was made.
+This is a heavy burden of proof because the creditor must show the intent to commit fraud and not just an inability to pay.

 The type of goods you ultimately purchase with the money from the cash advance doesn't matter.
 The luxury item determination only comes into play if you charge goods or services on a credit card.

-This may be difficult (you will probably need the help of a lawyer) because you must provide supporting evidence that you intended to repay the debt -- merely telling the judge that you planned to repay the debt is not enough.
-You might succeed, however, if you can show that a major event pushed you into bankruptcy after you made the purchases.
+This may be difficult, and you'll probably need the help of a lawyer because you must provide supporting evidence that you intended to repay the debt.
+Merely telling the judge that you planned to repay the debt isn't enough.
+However, you might succeed if you can show that a major event pushed you into bankruptcy after you made the purchases.

 Examples might include a catastrophic illness or the uninsured loss of a necessary vehicle or home.
 This is why not having the ability to pay at the time of purchase is strong evidence of fraud.
 Learn more about how your debts are treated in bankruptcy in Your Debts in Chapter 7 Bankruptcy and Your Debts in Chapter 13 Bankruptcy.

 Did you know Nolo has been making the law easy for over fifty years?
 It's true—and we want to make sure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!